facebookresearch/Mephisto/docs/web/docs/guides/tutorials/custom_react.md

 ```
 Based on how `onSubmit` is wired to Mephisto's `handleSubmit` function, anything (json-serializable) in the object passed to `onSubmit` will be what is saved for the task.
 For this tutorial we'll want to put something else useful into this object.
 To this end, let's add an input box that allows workers to submit an edit to correct the sentence in some way.

-We can add some state to `SimpleFrontend` with one line.
+We can add some state to `SimpleFrontend` with the [`useState` React Hook](https://reactjs.org/docs/hooks-state.html).
 This provides us with an `editedText` value initialized to `taskData.text`, which we'll set to track the worker edits, and a setter to alter that value.
 ```jsx
 // webapp/src/components/core_components.jsx
 function SimpleFrontend({ taskData, isOnboarding, onSubmit, onError }) {